gudeljiv/wowui/_classic/Interface/Addons/Buffet/README.md

 What's new :
-- Added support for Cataclysm
-- Added support for Toxic Health Potion (Retail; enUS/frFR/deDE)
+- Added support for Mists of Pandaria
-- Added list of available items in custom macro, sorted by value decreasing, see the GitHub wiki page for more info
+- (Beta) Added Earthen Race Support

 Feel free to report any bug or request any feature [here](https://github.com/HgAlexx/Buffet/issues) :)